nathankerr/bookmaker/README.md

 Books are designed to be perfect bound with 1 sheet signatures.
 To do this, fold each page in half, stack the pages together, and glue.

-Hamish MacDonald made a tutorial on "perfect bound books.":http://www.hamishmacdonald.com/books/books/DIYbook_ep17.php
+Hamish MacDonald made a tutorial on [perfect bound books.](http://www.hamishmacdonald.com/books/books/DIYbook_ep17.php)

 ## Dependencies